scrabbletank/farhome-rules/rulesdoc.md

 You are blessed by the Blighted Ones with necromantic powers.
 You have 1 proficiency with intimidation and religion, and gain access to the Blighted Ones feats.
 Unless magically hidden, you can sense the presence of Undead within 10 tiles.
 Once per day you may cast _Ghoulish Claws_ at 1st level.
 This spell does not need to be prepared and does not cost mana.
 You have a codex with 2 cantrips.

 #### Blessed: Abyssal Host
 You are blessed by the Abyssal Host with fiendish luck.
 You have expertise in conversation and insight, and gain access to the Abyssal Host feats.
 You are fluent in Hadal.
 Once per long rest you may redo a roll, rerolling all dice and taking the new values.
-You know the spell _Eldritch Blast_ without needing to prepare it and can cast it without a codex.
+You know the spell _Eldritch Blast_ without needing to prepare it.
 Casting _Eldritch Blast_ costs 1 less AP.

 #### Coven Witch
 You are trained in occult spells.
 You start with 1 spell power and a codex containing 4 cantrips or level 1 spells of your choosing.
 You have 1 proficiency in nature and insight.